yogeshthosare/ts/README.md

 ./test_client -concurrent-user 1000 -delay 3ns -req-per-user 1000 -> 25k requests per minute

 Have to put delay to wait for opened connections to be closed.

+Server is able to process 25k per minute without any issue.

 Not able to go beyond 1000 concurrent-users, server throws too many connection error.
 Since server starting new connection on new goroutine for each incoming request.